 - 8 slices prosciutto

-- Fresh chopped basil or dried basil (I used a couple teaspoons of fresh basil)
+- Fresh chopped basil or dried basil (I used a couple of teaspoons of fresh basil)

 - Olive oil